 With that in mind, she changed her major to biochemistry, which she loved, graduating in 1987 with her bachelor’s degree.

-Before being appointed as North Carolina’s secretary of commerce, Sanders describes her career path like a jungle gym, something Sheryl Sandberg explains in her book “Lean In.”
+Prior to being appointed as North Carolina’s secretary of commerce, Sanders describes her career path like a jungle gym, something Sheryl Sandberg explains in her book “Lean In.”
 Instead of moving up the ladder, the idea is that there are multiple ways to reach the top.

 “I made lots of moves up and down, even across that jungle gym.
 Sometimes I fell off, but I brushed myself off and always got back up.
 My resiliency shined through at an early age,” Sanders says.
 Upon graduating from NC State, she started working in a laboratory at Roche Pharma Medical in Burlington, North Carolina, where she was a technician and biochemist working on patnerity and bone marrow testing.
 Soon after, she pursued an opportunity in the audit and compliance sector with Wilmington-based Applied Analytical Industries.